Obituaries

 Upon arrival at the location, Granville Fire discovered the residence filled with heavy smoke.
 Mutual fire assistance was received from the Hospers Fire Department.

-Fire personnel discovered four persons inside the residence in critical condition; they were transported by ambulance services to Orange City Area Health where Kolten Hofmeyer, age 17, of Alton, died as a result of injuries sustained in the fire.
-Three other victims were flown to specialty units at other hospitals for further treatment where Bryleigh Koob, age 16, and Ashton Koob, age 17, both of Granville, died as a result of their injuries.
-A third victim, a 16 year old male of Alton, IA, remains in critical condition at a hospital burn unit in Minnesota.
+Fire personnel discovered four persons inside the residence in critical condition; ambulance services transported them to Orange City Area Health, where Kolten Hofmeyer, age 16, of Alton, died as a result of injuries sustained in the fire.
+Three other victims were flown to specialty units at other hospitals for further treatment, where Bryleigh Koob, age 16, and Ashton Koob, age 17, both of Granville, died as a result of their injuries.
+A third victim, a 16-year-old male of Alton, IA, remains in critical condition at a hospital burn unit in Minnesota.

 The cause of the fire remains under investigation by the Granville Fire Chief in conjunction with the Iowa State Fire Marshal.